martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 - 04 July – service is resumed without comment
 - 27 July – service goes offline without notice

-So that's apparently that, then&nbsp;— _[try to access the website](https://www.ello.co), and be dealt a mid-digit of doom!_ ¹
+So that's most certsinly that, then, or so it apparently seems&nbsp;— _[try to access the website](https://www.ello.co), and be dealt the middle digit!_ ¹

 <h3>What Next?</h3>